Jira Plugins

 Installation

-Before installing the plugin, check that your Jira instance can access the knowledge-base-api.secureflag.com domain, as this is necessary for the plugin to work.
+Before installing the app, check that your Jira instance can access the knowledge-base-api.secureflag.com and knowledge-base.secureflag.com domains, as these are necessary for the app to work.
 If you have a firewall, it may interfere.
-This can be tested by running:
+These can be tested by running the following:

 Installing directly on the Jira instance: